EffectOrientedProgramming/book/Chapters/04_Initialization.md

 With these it constructs the `BreadHomeMade` object produced by the `baked` `ZLayer`.
 In the `ZIO.service` calls, we only need to say, "I need an `Oven`" and "I need `Dough`" and the Effect System ensures those services are found.

-Initially, the `run` looks identical to the previous example---we just need a service that provides `Bread`:
+Initially, the `run` looks identical to the previous example--we just need a service that provides `Bread`:

 ```scala 3 mdoc:runzio
 import zio.*